gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 date: 2017-09-18
 image: "code-image.jpg"
 author: "Kostas Bariotis"
-excerpt: "In this post, I will talk about static site generators -- how they have evolved and why I switched from a Ghost powered site to Gatsby.js, a modern static site generator."
+excerpt: "In this post, I will talk about static site generators -- how they have evolved and why I switched from a Ghost powered site to Gatsby, a modern static site generator."
 tags: ["ghost", "wordpress"]
 ---

-In this post, I will talk about static site generators -- how they have evolved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby.js](/), a modern static site generator.
+In this post, I will talk about static site generators -- how they have evolved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby](/), a modern static site generator.

 ## Static site generators as we know them